Setters

 namespace my-space 1 No Yes

-package, and if both packages contain setter namespace
+package, and if both packages contain setter namespace, then the namespace

-is automatically set to the value from wordpress
+setter of mysql is automatically set to the value from wordpress package i.e.

 $ kpt pkg get git@github.com:example.git/mysql ./wordpress/